Princess Alexandra of Kent

 By Harry Pot / Anefo via Wikimedia Commons

-At least when they wake up Christmas morning, they will have something extra to celebrate: the 80th birthday of Her Royal Highness Princess Alexandra.
-Born on Christmas Day 1936, Alexandra's arrival was also a welcome respite during a troubling time for then family.
+At least when they woke up Christmas morning, they had something extra to celebrate: the 80th birthday of Her Royal Highness Princess Alexandra.
+Born on Christmas Day 1936, Alexandra's arrival was also a welcome respite during a troubling time for the family.
 Exactly two weeks before her birth, her uncle King Edward VIII abdicated the throne in a decision that set family members against each other for the next several decades.

 Alexandra Helen Elizabeth Olga Christabel Windsor was the second child of Edward VIII's favorite brother, the charming and handsome Prince George The Duke of Kent.
 In 1934, he had married the equally glamorous Princess Marina of Greece, who was a granddaughter of Greece's King George I and a great-granddaughter of Russia's Czar Alexander II.
 Marina and George's marriage was one of the last truly royal, royal weddings.
 Their first child Prince Edward was 14 months old when Alexandra was born and another baby boy followed five and a half years later with the birth of Prince Michael of Kent on July 4, 1942.